CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

 snow cover on category :math:`k + 1`, with height :math:`h_{s,k+1}`, is
 completely covered in melt water (i.e., :math:`h_{par} > h_{s,k+1}`), or
 it is not (i.e., :math:`h_{par} \le h_{s,k+1}`).
-From conservation of volume, we see from :ref:`fig-topo` (a) that for an incompletely to completely saturated snow cover on surface ice class :math:`k + 1`,
+From conservation of volume, we see from Figure :ref:`fig-topo` (a) that for an incompletely to completely saturated snow cover on surface ice class :math:`k + 1`,

 .. math::